-- To develop a senses of appreciation and to avoid instilling a “handout mentality” within the OA community.
+- To develop a sense of appreciation and to avoid instilling a “handout mentality” within the OA community.
 Instead of paying for the home with money, we request for the recipient of the home to actively join the whole building process with us.

 - To discover, nurture and train champions in each village to inspire his/her community and ultimately, to empower the OA to overcome their own challenges by giving them insights into their problem solutions.

 - To provide job opportunities.
 There are some OA who are looking to start their own business (i.e tourism, day trips and to teach survival skills) to the public but have not done so yet.
-After interacting with the community through the build, SEALNet members will brainstorm on how to push their businesses to the next level with feedbacks and idea generation, The outcome of this process is a sustainable new business models that the OA can use.
+After interacting with the community through the build, SEALNet members will brainstorm on how to push their businesses to the next level with feedback and idea generation, The outcome of this process is a sustainable new business model that the OA can use.